JackChoiJournal/GoveHack2024-3Plus2/2_Our_Solution.md

 At its core, our app gamifies the travel experience in NT by offering users a series of challenges and rewards.
 By incorporating interactive elements such as virtual checkpoints, hidden locations, and photo-based tasks, it offers a unique and adventurous way for tourists to discover NT’s hidden gems.
 Here’s a high-level overview of how it works:

 Travel Challenges & Rewards: The app encourages users to explore NT by completing specific challenges at various pinpoint locations.
-Users are rewarded with points for each completed challenge, which can be redeemed for real-world rewards like discounts at local businesses, free access to attractions, and more.
+Users are rewarded with points for each completed challenge, which can be redeemed for real-world rewards like Aboriginal handcraft, NT-only souvenirs, discounts at local businesses, and more.

 # Virtual & AR Navigation